-The Board of Directors has appointed a Wealth Management Committee composed of Directors Han (Chair), Wieser (Vice Chair), Garza, and Krupinski.
+The Board of Directors has appointed a Wealth Management Committee composed of Directors Han (Chair), Wieser (Vice Chair), Garza, Krupinski, and Youman.
 The primary function of the Wealth Management Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by monitoring the functioning of the Wealth Management Group.
 The Committee also provides oversight to assist in its compliance with all applicable laws, rules, regulations, and internal policies of the Bank.
-During the year ended December 31, 2019, the Wealth Management Committee held four meetings.
+During the year ended December 31, 2021, the Wealth Management Committee met or acted by written consent four times.